 - An abrasion is when the skin is scrapped but not total gash to the bone;

-- Many different types of serious catastrophes can cause the problem, and these can be traumatic injuries due to the way they have occurred.
-This means they can have long lasting effects as a result, because of their location or severity.
-Car, motorcycle, truck and bus accidents;
+- These can be traumatic injuries due to the way they have occurred.
+These can have long lasting effects due to the location or severity;

 - Bicycle and Pedestrian accidents;